whoward/docs/markdown/reference/common_errors.md

 Tests that end this way are never taken out of your minutes.

 ##Runaway execution.
-Please contact help@saucelabs.com for assistance.
+Please contact help@saucelabs.com for assistance

 This message means that an error has been detected in the VM or in Selenium, which caused the test to behave abnormally, and Sauce detected this and shut